-We will be in touch in September with an invitation for you to meet your child's tutor and to sign our Home School Agreement.
+We will be in touch in September with an invitation to come in and get to know us.
 We look forward to seeing you then.

 Mrs Lloyd Davies

 Our curriculum empowers students by giving them knowledge and skills that sustain the international community that they live in.
 It is demanding, engaging and diverse.
 It is planned and adapted to allow all students to enjoy their learning and make progress in understanding the world around them.